PennLINC/PennLINC.github.io/docs/DataWorkflows/DataCycle.md

 4. Visit [https://docs.globus.org/how-to/get-started/](https://docs.globus.org/how-to/get-started/) to access the File Manager, as in the Local Disk instructions, to start transferring data.

+## Via datalad
+You can `datalad clone` many relevant datasets, particularly via OpenNeuro.
+More information on this is available [here](https://handbook.datalad.org/en/latest/usecases/openneuro.html).

 # Curating BIDS Datasets